Tryout TrackerLegal

 12a.
 California Residents (CCPA / CPRA)

 You have the right to lodge a complaint with your local data protection authority.
-Where we transfer personal data outside your country, we rely on appropriate safeguards (such as Standard Contractual Clauses) where required.
+Where we transfer personal data outside your country, we rely on appropriate safeguards (such as the European Commission's Standard Contractual Clauses and the UK International Data Transfer Addendum) where required.
+You also have the right not to be subject to a decision based solely on automated processing that produces legal or similarly significant effects; Tryout Tracker, LLC does not make such decisions about athletes - Programs do.

 13. International Transfers